Exabyte-io/documentation/docs/collaboration/ui/teams-explorer.md

 ## Central Table: Members and Projects

-Information about the total number of members and projects assigned to each team is exhibited in the central table.
+Information about the number of members and projects assigned to each team is exhibited in the central table.

 # Team-specific Pages